Where to Eat in Las Vegas Chinatown

 4266 West Spring Mountain Road

-You may have heard—xiaolongbao is kind of a thing right now.
+You may have heard—xiao long bao are all the rage right now.
 Also known as soup dumplings, the traditional Eastern Chinese dish has grown in popularity in recent years.
-If you want them done right, Chef Jimmy Li has mastered the concept at ShangHai Taste, where guests can watch each dumpling rolled by hand through tall kitchen windows.
+If you want them done right, chef Jimmy Li has mastered the concept at ShangHai Taste, where guests can watch each dumpling rolled by hand through tall kitchen windows.
 They're steamed to order and served hot.
 Poke a hole in the top, let some of that hot air out, and slurp down the broth filling before finishing 'em off.
-They're usually stuffed with chicken or pork, but ask about the beef and lamb versions to celebrate Lunar New Year.
-Chef Li is also in the process of reopening his previous restaurant, Niu Gu, as Beijing Taste with a new menu of regional dishes under $10.
+They're usually stuffed with chicken or pork, but ask about the beef and lamb versions.
+Chef Li also runs Sea Fresh, a new sit-down counter that's already one of the best seafood restaurants in Las Vegas.

 How to order: Call 702-570-6363 to book a reservation or place an order for pickup or delivery.